EzekielMedina/EzekielMedina/README.md

 - 👋 Hi, I’m @EzekielMedina
-- 👀 I’m interested in coding, becoming smarter and computers
+- 👀 I’m interested in Python
-- 🌱 I’m currently full stack development
+- 🌱 I’m currently mastering python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ezekieldev01@gmail.com